larseeri/determ-MCFNDP-gener/README_19nov2023.md

 ****************************************************************************
 ****************************************************************************

-### Generator of instances of the linear, deterministic, <br/>multi-commodity, fixed charge, capacitated network<br/>design problem: User's guide (19Nov2023)
+### Generator of instances of the linear, deterministic, multi-commodity, fixed charge, capacitated network design problem: User's guide (19Nov2023)

 This application randomly generates instances of the linear, deterministic, multi-commodity,<br/>capacitated, fixed charge network design (MCFND) problem.
 Details of the process are<br/>governed by user-specified configuration settings.